-For gravy, add the flour and water mixture to the drippings.
-Cook, stirring, until thickened.
+Add the water-flour mixture to the pan drippings.
+Cook, constantly stirring, until thickened.

-- Fridge storage: Properly stored, cooked meatballs will last for 3 to 4 days in the refrigerator.
-Refrigerate meatballs within two hours of cooking.
+- Properly stored, cooked meatballs will last for 3 to 4 days in the refrigerator.
+Refrigerate meatballs within 2 hours of cooking.
 Store in shallow airtight containers or wrap tightly with heavy-duty aluminum foil or plastic wrap.